jeelabs/esp-link/README.md

-The firmware includes a tiny HTTP server based on [esphttpd](http://www.esp8266.com/viewforum.php?f=34) with a simple web interface.
+The firmware includes a tiny HTTP server based on [esphttpd](http://www.esp8266.com/viewforum.php?f=34) with a simple web interface, many thanks to Jeroen Domburg for making it available!

+*WARNING: this project is still in development, don't expect it to work for you*

 Hardware info
 -------------